 List of Top 6 Open Source Load Balancers

-In this case, load balancing will help your organization in maintaining a flawless web infrastructure.
+In this case, load balancing will help your organization maintain a flawless web infrastructure.

 It will help your developers in distributing the network load between various interface cards.
 This will also help you in dispersing the load.
 Moreover, it will improve the website’s responsiveness.

-Well, now let us look at what load balancer is?
+Well, now let us look at what a load balancer is.

-A load balancer is the interconnecting thing present between the server and the client.
-It will help you in decreasing the load which is received by your application in the form of traffic.
+A load balancer is an interconnecting thing present between the server and the client.
+It will help you decrease the load that your application receives in the form of traffic.

 How?
 Let’s find it out.

-Basically, the load balancer accepts your incoming network along with the traffic your website and application is generating.
+Basically, the load balancer accepts your incoming network along with the traffic your website and application are generating.

 Now the balancer will distribute it across multiple servers so that there’s no load on a single server.